efficientgo/e2e/README.md

 18:09:11 Error response from daemon: could not find an available, non-overlapping IPv4 address pool among the defaults to assign to the network
 ```

-The first potential reasons is that this command often does not work if you have VPN client working like `openvpn`, `expresvpn`, `nordvpn` etc. Unfortunately the fastest solution is to turn off the VPN for the duration of test.
-Any other method is quite tedious and requires docker
+The first potential reasons is that this command often does not work if you have VPN client working like `openvpn`, `expressvpn`, `nordvpn` etc. Unfortunately the fastest solution is to turn off the VPN for the duration of test.

 If that is not the reason, consider pruning your docker networks.
 You might have leftovers from previous runs (although in successful runs, `e2e` cleans those).